MostaM0/ProductionSupportProject/Notes/May Production Deployment/General Notes.md

 - You can edit a favourite and you can delete a favourite.

-- We currently call the inquire API two times for Jompay, one with the account screen and on the amount screen, there is a debat on the bank currently for a change request to make a single inquiry after the amount screen.
+- We currently call the inquire API two times for Jompay, one with the account screen and on the amount screen, there is a debate on the bank currently for a change request to make a single inquiry after the amount screen.